FlashEvaluator: Expanding Search Space with Parallel Sequence-Level Evaluation: Experiments

-For recommendation tasks, we report standard ranking metrics including \textbf{NDCG@K}, \textbf{AUC}, and \textbf{HitRatio@K}.
-We also report summerized \textbf{Utility} representing the reward of the full list.
-For text summarization, we use the standard ROUGE metrics (\textbf{ROUGE-1}, \textbf{ROUGE-2}, \textbf{ROUGE-L}) and BLUE score metrics (\textbf{BS}) to measure the overlap between the selected summary and the reference.
+For recommendation, we report \textbf{NDCG@6}, \textbf{Precision@6}, \textbf{Recall@6}, and \textbf{F1@6}.
+For text summarization, we report \textbf{ROUGE-1, ROUGE-2, ROUGE-L}, and BERTScore~\textbf{(BS)}.
+Efficiency is evaluated using average inference latency and queries per second while varying the number of candidate sequences $K$.
 For the online A/B test, we optimize the long-term \text{retention} metrics (i.e., 7-day User Lifetime), the short-term \text{engagement metrics} (i.e., APP Duration Time and number of Active Users), , and diversity-oriented \text{ecosystem metric} (i.e., Cold-start Exposure).
 We also quantify the computational advantage of our method by measuring the Average Inference \textbf{Latency} per query and the Throughput (Queries Per Second, \textbf{QPS}), compared to online baseline which utilizes one-by-one evaluation.
+Unless otherwise specified, the embedding dimension is 64, and all models are optimized using Adam~\cite{kingma2015adam}.
+We relegate implementation, baseline, online environment and data construction to Appendices~\ref{appdix:datasets}–\ref{appdix:implementation}.